rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-29-54e36533372d4303-relaxation-in-timeline-to-submit-net-worth-certificate-by-stock-brokers-to-offer.md

 source: bse
 stocks: []
 tags:
-- margin-trading
-- net-worth-certificate
-- stock-brokers
+- certificate
 - compliance-timeline
+- margin
 - regulatory-relaxation
+- stock-broker
 title: Relaxation in timeline to submit net worth certificate by Stock Brokers to offer margin trading facility to their clients
 ---